1949–50 Notts County F.C. season

-During the 1949–50 English football season, Notts County competed in the Football League Third Division South, the third tier of the English football league system.
+During the 1949–50 English football season, Notts County competed in the Third Division South, the third tier of the English football league system.
 It was the 86th season in Notts County's history and their 51st as members of the Football League.
 The team was captained by the centre forward Tommy Lawton, an England international who had signed for the club in 1947.
 Notts lost their second game of the season, but they were in first place by 10 September, a position they did not relinquish thereafter.
 The team went 18 League and Cup matches unbeaten, a run that culminated in a 2–1 away win against Nottingham Forest in the season's first Nottingham derby, a match remembered for Lawton's powerful headed goal.

 The unbeaten run came to an end in the following match and injuries began to affect the team.
 By the end of January, its lead at the top of the Third Division South had been reduced from five points to one.
-The return of players to the team coincided with an upturn in form and, although they then won only one of their first five matches of April, Notts County secured the championship and promotion to the Football League Second Division with a 2–0 home win over Forest on 25 April.
-Notts entered the FA Cup in the first round and won two matches before being eliminated in the third round by Football League First Division side Burnley.
+The return of players to the team coincided with an upturn in form and, although they then won only one of their first five matches of April, Notts County secured the championship and promotion to the Second Division with a 2–0 home win over Forest on 22 April.
+Notts entered the FA Cup in the first round and won two matches before being eliminated in the third round by First Division side Burnley.

 Managed by Eric Houghton, Notts County played 45 matches, winning 27, drawing eight and losing ten.
 Two players, Harry Adamson and Roy Smith, played in every game, while Lawton was the top scorer with 33 goals.
 The season was the highpoint of the "Lawton Era", a notable period in Notts County's history where large crowds came to watch Lawton and his teammates.
 An average of 35,176 people attended the club's 21 home League games, while a new Meadow Lane attendance record of 46,000 saw Notts County's title-clinching win in the Nottingham derby; the former remains the club record, and the latter remains Notts County's largest home League attendance.